Elqui Valley is a majestic place. You can visit it in a tour or stay for more days to walk or meet the local people and taste the fine local wine.

 for more on Gabriela Mistral and Equi Valley click Gabriela Mistral-Vicuña

-for more photos click on my travelogue Elqui Valley more info here Elqui Valley *
+for more photos click in my Elqui Valley travelogue more info in Elqui Valley in my Chile page.

 - Family Travel